hessammehr/hessammehr.github.io/index.md

 ### Writing
 - [My group's blog][group_blog]
 - [0101chem] companion website to my *Digital chemistry for digital natives* outreach project, funded by the [Royal Society of Chemistry][RSC]
+- _[Sound Chemistry]_ Royal Society of Edinburgh workshop that I organised in March 2024 with a focus on novel modalities for chemical containers, e.g. acoustic confinement
 - [My old blog][blog] on github

 ### Recorded talks